-Chancellor's Scholar:
+Chancellor's Scholar (Competitive) introduced in 21/22 AY:

-- 1. Maintain a cumulative grade point average of 3.8 - 2.
+- 1. Covers up to 16 credit hours and housing costs - 2.
+Maintain a cumulative grade point average of 3.75 - 3.
 Must be enrolled as a full-time student each semester, and enrolled in appropriate CAP courses as per advisor's guidance